|Guide||♦||48 Triplogs||Active Topic|

 bitter meister face

 I arrived at the west trailhead later than I wanted to.
-Over slept!
+Overslept!
 But then it is Memorial Day Monday and I am in no hurry.
 The trailhead is just off Highway 89A on the right as you head to Jerome from Prescott Valley.
 The dirt road, almost hidden, drops down from the pavement onto the last bit of flat land before you head deep into the Mingus.
-A dry creek from Yeager runs through it.
-Might be rough for cars, but there is enough parking before the creek bed to park a couple of cars.
+A dry creek from Yaeger runs through it.
+It might be rough for cars, but there is enough parking before the creek bed to park a couple of cars.
 But, once past the creek bed, there is plenty of parking, NO WATER, and NO BATHROOMS.
-Well, with the exception of trees and bushes to provide for a field head.
+Well, except for trees and bushes to provide for a field head.

 The start of the trail is not marked.
 From the general area of the campground if you head to the southwest you will follow a road and begin your climb.
-The road will quickly narrow into a well used trail and soon start your climb in earnest up into the mountains away from the mayhem left below.
-Notwithstanding, the sound of passing traffic on Highway 89A reverberates up the mountain and the ptch change of tires slamming over the cattle guard can really be heard.
-With time as you climb the annoying sounds of busy folks traveling at breakneck speed disappears.
+The road will quickly narrow into a well-used trail and soon start your climb in earnest up into the mountains away from the mayhem left below.
+Notwithstanding, the sound of passing traffic on Highway 89A reverberates up the mountain and the pitch change of tires slamming over the cattle guard can be heard.
+With time as you climb the annoying sounds of busy folks traveling at breakneck speed disappear.

 You will pass a gate and after walking a short distance of perhaps a quarter of a mile come to Forest Road 105 where the trail ends.
-At this point I hooked a left down the road and amazingly I really felt exposed on the road!
-I did not have to walk far on the road, it did not take long before I seen the small orange wildlife gate signaling the start of Trail # 111, the Yeager Cabin Trail.
+At this point, I hooked a left down the road and amazingly I felt exposed on the road!
+I did not have to walk far on the road, it did not take long before I saw the small orange wildlife gate signaling the start of Trail #111, the Yaeger Cabin Trail.